-A workers’ compensation lawyer at the Law Offices of Herbert I. Ellis, P.C., is here to help injured workers and their families.
-When your employer or its insurance carrier doesn’t cooperate, call the Law Offices of Herbert I. Ellis, P.C., to talk with one of our lawyers and get your questions answered.
+A workers’ compensation lawyer at the Ellis Law is here to help injured workers and their families.
+When your employer or its insurance carrier doesn’t cooperate, call Ellis Law to talk with one of our lawyers and get your questions answered.

 Workers’ Comp 101

 If you sustain an injury while at work, you are entitled to workers’ compensation benefits.
 Disabilities acquired over time and diseases are also covered.
 For example, if you develop a pinched nerve or chronic pain during the course of several years of work because of repetitive movement required by your tasks, you may be able to collect compensation for treatment.
 Applicable benefits cover a wide range of both short- and long-term disabilities acquired on the job, including carpal tunnel syndrome, muscle strain, or back injury.

 Workers’ compensation benefits come in three forms: lost wages, medical fees, and vocational rehabilitation or retraining.
 Generally, you will receive compensation for lost wages equal to roughly two-thirds of your gross wages, averaged from a period just before your injury or illness.
 Customary and reasonable medical fees are also covered.